Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: System Model

-A distinct interval \((\chi_i-\Psi, \chi_i+\Psi)\) is then determined, encapsulating the target vehicle \(v_i\).
-Through the application of transformation \(\psi(.)\), this interval is refined by excluding other vehicles not within the designated interval \((\chi_i-\Psi, \chi_i+\Psi)\) on the mask.
-When there is more than one bounding box (BB) in this interval, the selection is based on the area of the mask in the interval, which guarantees the single focus on the target vehicle \(v_i\).
+3. \textbf{Target Vehicle Detection}: To further enhance the precision of the data and localize the target vehicle \(v_i\) from the broader set of vehicles \(\mathcal{V}\), we employ an additional transformation on the binary mask.
+This transformation leverages the GPS location \(G^{v_i}(l_{\text{long}}^{v_i}, l_{\text{lati}}^{v_i})\) of the vehicle \(v_i\).
+This process can be represented as: The binary mask \(\alpha_{t,\mathcal{E}}^\mathcal{V}\) is partitioned into equivalent segments \(\digamma = \{\chi_1,\chi_2,\ldots,\chi_i,\ldots,\chi_\digamma\}\).
+Utilizing GPS coordinates, the function \(\xi_{v_i}(\cdot)\) designates a specific segment, "\(\chi_i\)", from this partition.
+This process can be represented as, A distinct interval \((\chi_i-\Psi, \chi_i+\Psi)\) is then determined, encapsulating the target vehicle \(v_i\).
+Through the application of transformation \(\psi(\cdot)\), this interval is refined by excluding other vehicles not within the designated interval \((\chi_i-\Psi, \chi_i+\Psi)\) on the mask.
+When there is more than one bounding box in this interval, the selection is based on the area of the mask in the interval, which guarantees the single focus on the target vehicle \(v_i\).
 This process optimization results in a mask \(\alpha_{t,E}^{v_i}\) that only contains the desired vehicle \(v_i\), thereby eliminating distractor vehicles $v_j \in \mathcal{H}$.
 Focusing only on target vehicle $v_i$ improves beamforming accuracy and eliminates the need for large datasets that account for a range of environmental and temporal circumstances.